 - In Leoncio’s mercury-free method, Step 2 involves sluicing, with NO mercury,

-Without the help of mercury binding the gold, Leoncio teachers the miners to separate gold from the crushed ore by sluicing.
+Without the help of mercury binding the gold, Leoncio teaches the miners to separate gold from the crushed ore by sluicing.

 This is done in a contraption that Leoncio helps the miners build, that includes a sluice box and several chutes.